anttipham/Recommender-Systems/assignment4/README.md

 ## Implementation Details and Assumptions

+- Missing prediction scores are replaced by a value of 0 in our implementation.
 - All assumptions made in the implementation details for previous assigments apply, since their code is reused.
 This includes the following:
   - The prediction function can give a rating over 5.
 This is not a mistake, but a property of the prediction formula adding and subtracting the biases (movie mean ratings) of the users.
   - Pearson correlation is used for calculating the similarity between users in the user-based filtering.
   - Movies that some users have already seen can still be recommended to the group if the aggregation methods deems them to be best matches.
 This is based on the idea that a group member is open to seeing a movie again if everyone else is satisfied with the recommendation, and they liked it.
   - Aggregation methods (average) use either real or predicted ratings for movies when aggregating group recommendations.
 This is due to many gaps in the dataset (users have often only rated a few movies).
 Now we can still concider their preferences when performing the group aggregation.
   - All applicable assumptions from previous assingments are assumed, please see their `README.md` files if necessary.